Chicken Pinchos(Puerto Rican Skewers)!

 You will only need to grill these for 10 minutes, rotating them every 3 or 4 minutes.
 I always brush them right after each rotation (or in the case of the picture below my husband brushed them, so I could take the photo!). 🙂

-When the chicken is done, plate the food and add any garnishes or dipping sauces you’d like.
+When the chicken pinchos are done, plate the food and add any garnishes or dipping sauces you’d like.
 I added cilantro in the photo below.

 For a quick dipping sauce, use 1 cup of sour cream, 1/2 cup of cilantro, 1 teaspoon of minced garlic and 1 large jalapeño (no seeds will have quite a kick, leaving seeds will have quite a punch!) and blend in the food processor until light green and creamy consistency.